MikeCzak/smartforms-ui/README.md

 The following is a list of rules, both already implemented ([x]) and planned ([ ]), applied to the prototype.

-> Note for future implementations: Read not only json but also XML, SQL-Schema, etc.
+# Note for future implementations
+- Read not only json but also XML, SQL-Schema, etc.
+- Use LLM for constraint pattern interpretation

 # Functional
 ## Form